nikisil/ExecutiveHour/README.md

 ### Training and Running Models

-Once all of the data is cleaned and generated, we move to the [final](./final/) notebook.
+Once all of the data is cleaned and generated, we move to the [final](./final/) directory.
 Here, two model types are provided: Simple [single step models](./final/single_step_models/), which were trained to predict Day-Ahead prices one hour into the future given varying amounts of information, and [multi step models](./final/multi_step_models/), which were trained to predict the next 24 hours of Day-Ahead prices all at once.
-Both of these directories contain notebooks ([single](./final/single_step_models/ExecutiveHour.ipynb) and [multi](./final/multi_step_models/ExecutiveHour.ipynb)) which can be used to train, test and modify models as need be.
-All of the models are developed in python scripts provided in the same directories as the corresponding Jupyter notebooks.
+Both of these sub-directories contain notebooks ([single](./final/single_step_models/ExecutiveHour.ipynb) and [multi](./final/multi_step_models/ExecutiveHour.ipynb)) which can be used to train, test and modify models as need be.
+All of the models are developed in python scripts provided in the same directories as their corresponding Jupyter notebooks.

 ### Other directories